Major Attractions of Seven Provinces of Nepal

 Province 2

 Province 2 is Nepal’s smallest province, with an area of 9,661 square kilometers.
-Like Province 1, province 2 is also yet to decide on its official name.
-Janakpur and Madhesi or Mithila were a few of the proposed names for province 2, but authorities are yet to make the final decision.
-Despite its small size, province 2 has the second largest population, making it one of the populous provinces of Nepal.
+Province 2 is officially named Madhesh province; however, Janakpur and Madhesi or Mithila were a few of the proposed names for province 2.
+Despite its small size, province 2 has the second largest population, making it one of the most populous provinces of Nepal.
 It is also a part of east Nepal and consists of 8 districts of Nepal.
-The capital city of province 2 in Janakpur, and Rajesh Jha and Mohammad Lalbabu Raut are the current Governor and chief minister.
+The capital city of Province 2 in Janakpur, and Sumitra Bhandari and Satish Kumar Singh are the current Governor and chief minister.
 It borders Bagmati Province to the north, Province No. 1 to the east, and India to the south.
 It is well connected with other provinces through well-built roads and actively operating airports.

 Moreover, it is the only province with railway services in all of Nepal.
 As per geographical terrain, it primarily covers districts of the Terai region, so the geographical landscape is not particularly diverse.
 Yet, its flatlands inhabit various ethnic groups, making the area vibrant and beautiful.
 Some of the main ethnic groups of province 2 are Yadav, Shah, Tharu, Chaudhary, and many more.